-When you apply to Energy Redress, please ensure that you comply with this ruling and explain how any interaction with ECO will comply in the "Additionality" section of the form.
+When you apply to Energy Redress, please ensure that you comply with this ruling and explain how any interaction with energy company obligations will comply, in the "Additionality" section of the form.

 Scheme Priorities

 1. Supporting energy consumers

 The Energy Redress scheme aims to deliver the following basic outcomes: